-In order for OmniSeer to handle message traffic from heterogeneous sources such as reports, communiqués, intercepts, etc., we posit the need for a domain ontology, as shown in the UML language in Figure 10.
+In order for OmniSeer to handle message traffic from heterogeneous sources such as reports, communiqués, intercepts, etc., we posit the need for a domain ontology, as shown in the UML language in Figure 12.
 This is a very general model which denotes that an Intelligence Analyst has a Profile, and defines one or more scenarios.
-A scenario might represent a query or, more generally, provide context and support for a hypothesis.
-A scenario is comprised of one or more Item of Interest and each such Item of Interest has information provided by several An Item of Interest may be Information Sources. specialized to Person, Organization, Event, Place, and of particular interest are occurrences relating events involving people at particular places.
+A scenario might be a query or more generally, a hypothesis.
+A scenario is comprised of one or more Item of Interest and each such Item of Interest has information provided by several Information Sources.
+An Item of Interest may be specialized to Person, Organization, Event, Place, and of particular interest are occurrences relating events involving people at particular places.

 Information sources can be maps, images, reports video, audio, email, web sites and database records.
 Typically, an item of interest would have many information sources describing aspects of that item, for example a meeting held be members of a suspected terrorist organization might have a news article, reports by insiders, audio, video and email surveillance.

-Figure 10.
+Figure 12.
 Domain Ontology for People, Places, Events and the Information Sources providing supporting evidence.

-Figure 11.
+Figure 13.
 FBI Report Classified According to Domain Ontology

-To illustrate how the domain ontology can be used for message classification, we show in Figure 11 how Report 1 dated April 1, 2003, whose full text is given is section 4.1, would be modeled.
+To illustrate how the domain ontology can be used for message classification, we show in Figure 13 how Report 1 dated April 1, 2003, whose full text is given is section 4.1, would be modeled.